 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your application.
+Your mortgage lender will supply you with a Loan Estimate (LE) detailing your closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of receiving your loan application.

-This estimate depends on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a precise range of accuracy.
-I'll review the estimate and let you know if it all looks good.
+The estimate rests on the loan amount.
+RESPA requirements mandate that it has to involve all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if everything looks permissible.

-Then we'll close on your home.
-This should happen at a title company or escrow office and will probably be a smooth and comfortable occasion.
+Then we'll close on your house.
+This will probably occur at a title company or escrow office and will probably be a smooth and stress-free event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything, just contact me at (310) 519-3899 or e-mail me at .
+And if you need anything or have any questions, make sure you contact me at (310) 519-3899 or e-mail me at .